tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 # Step 6 - Create your SLURM batch script

 This repo includes a template.
+Look at it now.
 It's pretty easy to follow.
 A decent run is well under an hour, maybe give yourself 2.
 Make sure to set a time limit to prevent jobs from hanging.
+The one nuanced concept here is what a "task" is.

 # Step 7 - Submit your Job*
 ```